MaT1g3R/Halp/deliverables/iteration-02.review.md

  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

   This wasn't a plan, but it was something we would've liked to implement after all our goals were met.
-We wanted to have a login authentification process, checking that the user exists and enters the right password.
+We wanted to have a login authentication process, checking that the user exists and enters the right password.
 However, since we didn't meet our goals early enough, we were not able to implement this feature.

 ## Meeting Highlights